Erosion Control Forum.com

-We welcome criticisms, witticisms, suggestions, and/or comments.
+We criticisms, witticisms, suggestions, and/or comments.

 The concept of a niche is fundamental to ecology, but it has become somewhat ambiguous due to popular interpretations and efforts to objectively analyze what was originally a subjective idea (for example, through a systems approach or the mathematical integration of related concepts).
 The niche originated as a way to describe the overall role of a species within a community, outlining the relationships between populations, communities, and ecosystems.
 In this sense, t7he niche connects the ideas of population and community, explaining how ecological entities come together to form cohesive and functioning systems.
 This perspective allows us to recognize the similarities in organization among very different communities.
 It is this role that has contributed to the increasing significance of the niche concept over the past 30 years.